geonhuiy/PAT./README.md

 (both links should have the same version of the app)

 ### Backend
-Code for backend can be found form [backend repository.](https://github.com/joonasmkauppinen/pat-project-backend)
+Code and more info for backend can be found form [backend repository.](https://github.com/joonasmkauppinen/pat-project-backend)

 ## Usage
 1. Clone or download this repository ```git clone https://github.com/joonasmkauppinen/pat-project-frontend.git```